leopardshadow/VLSI-Testing/hw5/report.md

 			if f not activated: skip
 			if f can be seen directly: skip if g is stem:
+				inject fault value
 			if g is branch:

-		}
+				add the fault to the simulated list and inject it }
 		do fault simulation
     )